MartijnMuijsers/SuCraft/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest a new feature
+about: Suggest a new useful feature
 title: ''
 labels: Feature request
 assignees: ''